A Definitive Guide to the Asscher Cut

 By Lead Gemologist Erica Hirsch, GIA GG

-Be aware, Asscher diamonds can be somewhat fussy.
+Be aware, Asscher cuts can be somewhat fussy.
 Round, oval, pears and other

-Asscher diamonds, like most fancy shapes, show their color.
+Asscher cuts, like most fancy shapes, show their color.
 Compare an Asscher shape to a round, both H color, the round will appear more colorless.

 Quick tip — if considering a setting with multiple stones, make sure they are “color matched.”.